-Paul Resnick1, Aviv Ovadya2, and Garlin Gilchrist3 v1: October 10, 2018 (link) Latest version can always be accessed at http://umsi.info/iffy-quotient-whitepaper
+Paul Resnick1, Aviv Ovadya2, and Garlin Gilchrist3 v1: October 10, 2018 (link) v2 (this version): July 23, 2019 (link) Latest version can always be accessed at http://umsi.info/iffy-quotient-whitepaper

 Executive Summary

 Social media sites and search engines have become the de facto gatekeepers of public communication, a role once occupied by publishers and broadcasters.
 With this new role come public responsibilities, including limiting the spread of misinformation.